Give a monthly gift

 We also publish information about CARE programmes and projects funded or part-funded by the UK government under the International Aid Transparency Initiative.
 IATI is a global transparency standard that aims to make information about UK aid spending easier to access, use and understand.

-CARE International is a global organisation with 14 full members (of which the UK is one) delivering humanitarian and development projects in more than 70 developing countries.
+CARE International is a global organisation working in 104 countries.
 At any one time, CARE supports around 900 poverty-fighting projects in poor and vulnerable communities around the world.
 We publish a range of stories about our work on this website, but we are unable to provide and maintain up-to-date information on all of CARE’s hundreds of projects and programmes.
 If you require information about a specific project or programme that is not featured on this website, please contact us.

 External evaluations of our work are published on CARE’s dedicated evaluations website.